cluelessdesi/cluelessdesi/README.md

 - 👋 Hi, I’m @cluelessdesi
-- 👀 I’m interested in AI, app development, software engineering
+- 👀 I’m interested in systems programming, software development & AI
-- 🌱 I’m currently learning data structures & javascript
+- 🌱 I’m currently learning compiler design & algorithms
 - 📫 How to reach me: sufiyanretreat@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like math :)
+- ⚡ Fun fact: I am batman (no fr I am) :)

 <!---
 cluelessdesi/cluelessdesi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.